 So on that note, you’ll see from the chart that the Strencor Evolution bar has ball bearings.
 That’s one way they kept the price so low.
 It spins good, and it will probably be good for a home garage gym, but in a group environment you probably don’t want to have it available, at the risk of someone with bad form tossing the bar down badly towards one end and rendering it useless.

-With all this in mind, in my opinion the Get Rx’d Stealth bar is the best choice right now.
+With all this in mind, in my opinion the Rep Stainless Steel Gladiator Bar is the best choice right now.

-It happens to be the highest priced one on this short list, but I also cut things off at $300.
-You could get an even nicer Rogue needle bearing bar for $550 or so.
+You could get an even nicer Rogue needle bearing bar (with more bearings per sleeve) for $550 or so.
 For the sub-$300 price point, you’re going to love this bar for WODs, and you’ll have no regrets.

 For a second choice, consider the Strencor Evolution for a personal garage gym.
 As mentioned earlier, if you’re careful about how you treat the ball bearings, it could be a well-performing bearing bar for the ultra low price.